Gouffre Bob Vouay

 A deep-zoom version of an adaptation of part of the main plan survey of the system published in Scialet 38 also shows how the cave fits into the system.

 The exploration was reported in Scialet 38 in 2009, and Spelunca Magazine 117 in March 2010, and there is a full account of the cave and its exploration in Spéléo Magazine 70 (2010) by Christian Hubert and Frédéric Pétrot which includes some impressive photographs and an updated large scale survey of the southern half of the system (further information available on bona fide request).
 Apparently the route through the 300 m-long Grande Méandre was optimised and equipped in about 2013 during preparations for a Vouay - Guiers Mort - Vouay return trip, which was eventually made in 2016 (Spéléo Magazine 99 - copy available on bone fide request).
 There is also a film Dans le Crolles de la Croix à la Source purportedly of the through trip from Gouffre Bob Vouay to Grotte du Guiers Mort, but it is neither very good nor very informative.

-The cave is named after Robert Vouay (1923-1982), a French leading caver and the founder of the Spéléo-Club de la Seine.
+The cave is named after Robert Vouay (1923-1982), a leading French caver and founder of the Spéléo-Club de la Seine.